Meet Our Team

 Shrawan earned his MD in Medicine at Imperial College of London with a distinction in General Practice.
 He also holds a BS from Imperial College in Medical Science and Respiratory Science.

-Shrawan enjoys playing sports and is a two-time US adult field hockey champion.
+Shrawan enjoys playing sports, particularly field hockey.
+He is a two-time US adult field hockey champion and is named to the U.S. Men’s National Development Team.
 He is also quite proficient with a sewing machine and enjoys outfitting himself, his family, and his apartment with his creations.

 Meredith is PharmStars’ Program and Projects Manager.
 As a business consultant with more than 25 years of experience in organizational and professional development, Meredith brings expertise in strategic planning, project management, and client communication to her work on the program development and implementation of PharmaU.